-4. Identification of problems and prioritization – Determines beyond any doubt where grow-in and fall-in infringements are occurring, allowing a utility to take action; increasing system reliability and reducing cost from outages.
+4. Identification of problems and prioritisation – Determines beyond any doubt where grow-in and fall-in infringements are occurring, allowing a utility to take action; increasing system reliability and reducing cost from outages.
 This will also reduce political cost of network downtime and can save on regulatory/legal penalties that could be incurred should a major outage ensue.

 5. Contractor checks (audit) – Using the results of the data post-cut, to determine if proper cutting practice has been applied.
 This tends to improve contractor performance, providing a clear audit trail to ensure contractor accountability.

 6. Localized growth rates – Different tree species grow at different rates.
 By monitoring changes in growth over the network across multiple years, a pattern will emerge showing the differences between growth in network areas.
 This enables condition-based cutting, reducing cutting costs on low risk locations.